Casey Cizikas

-Casey Cizikas (born February 27, 1991) is a Canadian professional ice hockey centre for the New York Islanders of the National Hockey League (NHL).
+Casey Cizikas (born February 27, 1991) is a Canadian professional ice hockey player who is a centre for the New York Islanders of the National Hockey League (NHL).
 He spent four seasons with the Mississauga St. Michaels Majors of the Ontario Hockey League (OHL), where he had two 20-goal seasons.
 Cizikas was selected by the Islanders in the fourth round, 92nd overall, of the 2009 NHL Entry Draft.
 He began playing for their minor league affiliate, the American Hockey League (AHL)'s Bridgeport Sound Tigers, two years after the draft, during the 2011–12 season; he was recalled to the Islanders' NHL roster mid-season.